 4. Answer Questions but Avoid Making Major Statements

 6. Keep an Accident Description Checklist in Your Vehicle

 7. Record Essential Info With a Car Accident App

 Ask yourself the following questions, and write down your answers.
-Remember, be truthful, objective and calm while you are doing this.
+Remember, be truthful, objective and calm — all important while describing a car crash.